-As a passionate fan of movies and horror I often find myself EXTREMELY conflicted when it comes to sequels.
-A huge portion of my brain knows they are normally a bad idea – doing nothing but diluting a story, and characters.
-Tarnishing a unique original movie in the pursuit of more dollars.
-But there is also a deep dark corner, tucked well away from my rational thinking (which has been shaped by experience and multiple disappointments), that still CRAVES sequels to certain movies like a rabid, drooling animal!
-It’s a youthful emotion – wanting more of a good thing, in the hope it will continue to be good.
+I often find myself EXTREMELY conflicted when it comes to sequels.
+A huge portion of my brain knows they are normally a bad idea, doing nothing but diluting a story and its characters while tarnishing a unique original movie in the pursuit of more dollars.
+But there is also a deep dark corner, tucked well away from my rational thinking, that still CRAVES sequels to certain movies like a rabid, drooling animal!
+It’s an unavoidable emotion, wanting more of a good thing in the hope it will continue to be good.

 There exists a shrinking number of legendary movies that have never had what you would call a sequel.
-Sometimes the worlds they created have been revisited in the form of prequels and remakes – but an actual continuation of the story has never been attempted.
-In my opinion, the most obvious example of this, which in turn creates the mental conflict I mentioned above, is John Carpenter’s The Thing.
+Sometimes the worlds they created have been revisited in the form of prequels and remakes, but an actual continuation of the story has never been attempted.
+In my opinion the most obvious example of this, which often triggers the mental conflict I mentioned above, is John Carpenter’s The Thing.

 Chuck’s story is lean and mean, containing plenty of the paranoia and distrust that made the movie so special, while John’s art is just sumptuous, fully painted and epic.
 He illustrates the alien transformations in a way that captures its hellish and chaotic form perfectly, bringing life to every deadly panel it appears in.
 He’s an artist I grew up with due to his work within 2000ad on Judge Dredd, and from there he would go on to be a part of industry changing publications such as Watchmen and Batman: The Killing Joke.

 I recently had the opportunity to send John a few questions, and despite his hectic schedule he was able to provide a wonderful little insight into the creation of The Thing comic book and his work in general.
 Take a look!